-Provide assistance to the affected facility through coordinating supplies, manpower, fuel, and evacuation assistance as needed.
+Provide assistance to the affected program through coordinating supplies, manpower, fuel, and evacuation assistance as needed.

-Coordinate relief staff by activating the DMH Statewide Response Team.
+Coordinate relief staff by activating the DMH Statewide Response Team. (see Appendix D)

 Provide information to update the DMH website in a timely manner.